 Poverty contributes heavily to homelessness.

-- To see data on the number of Massachusetts households receiving basic benefits through the Department of Transitional Assistance, click here.
-This report includes data on the following programs: Transitional Aid to Families with Dependent Children (TAFDC/"Welfare"), Emergency Aid to the Elderly, Disabled, and Children (EAEDC), State Supplemental Security Income (State SSI supplement), and Supplemental Nutrition Assistance Program (SNAP/"Food Stamps").
-(Updated October 2014)
+- An estimated 1 in 8 people in Massachusetts receive basic benefits through the Department of Transitional Assistance (DTA).
+DTA's monthly Facts and Figures reports include data on the following programs: Transitional Aid to Families with Dependent Children (TAFDC/"Welfare"), Emergency Aid to the Elderly, Disabled, and Children (EAEDC), State Supplemental Security Income (State SSI supplement), and Supplemental Nutrition Assistance Program (SNAP/"Food Stamps").

-- More details on the housing market and challenges for renters in Massachusetts and beyond can be found in the latest edition of The State of the Nation's Housing report from the Harvard University Joint Center on Housing Studies.
-Key facts from the report are here.
+- More details on the housing market and challenges for renters in Massachusetts and beyond can be found in the 2018 edition of The State of the Nation's Housing report from the Harvard University Joint Center on Housing Studies.

-- To see an estimate of what it takes to afford housing and other basic necessities in each zip code in the United States based on household size and composition, check out the 2015 Family Budget Calculator from the Economic Policy Institute.
-(See their methodology here.)
-For example, the calculator estimates that it would take an income of $73,670/year to support a family of two adults and two children in Springfield, and $85,793/year for that same family in Boston.
-Additional funds for the maintenance of insolvent families will be allocated to the prize pool, poker and casino tournaments.
-Details can be found at cop17-cmp7durban.com.
+- To see an estimate of what it takes to afford housing and other basic necessities in each zip code in the United States based on household size and composition, check out the 2018 Family Budget Calculator from the Economic Policy Institute.
+For example, the calculator estimates that it would take an income of $94,458year to support a family of two adults and two children in Springfield, and $113,558/year for that same family in Boston.